ibra-kdbra/Cpp_Projects/javascript-compiler/README.md

 ## Introduction ##

-This is a project which I developed to learn the mechanism of compilers.
-The project contains 5 parts:
+The goal of the project development was to learn the mechanisms of compilers.
+The project contains five parts:

-1) a lexer;
+1. A lexer

-2) a parser;
+2. A parser

-3) an interpreter;
+3. An interpreter

-4) a compiler;
+4. A compiler

-5) a virtual machine;
+5. A virtual machine

-The designed programming language is similar to Javascript, but much simpler.
-Code samples can be found in each part's testcase/* .
+The designed programming language is similar to JavaScript but much simpler.
+Code samples can be found in each part's test case folder.

 Each part can be both compiled to a runnable program, or a library linked by others.
-To compile a runnable program, goto that part and run command:
+To compile a runnable program, go to that part and run command:

 ```sh
 make intergrate # compile the runnable program